About Meningococcal Meningitis

-Meningococcal meningitis, commonly known as bacterial meningitis, is a life-threatening bacterial infection caused by Neisseria meningitidis.
+Meningococcal meningitis, a type of meningococcal disease, is a life-threatening bacterial infection, caused by the bacterium Neisseria meningitidis.

-Meningococcal meningitis can affect the lining of the brain and spinal cord (meningitis), cause an infection in the bloodstream (meningococcemia),
+Meningococcal meningitis, a type of meningococcal disease, can affect the lining of the brain and spinal cord (meningitis), cause an infection in the bloodstream (meningococcemia), or both.
+It is a form of bacterial meningitis.

 Meningococcal meningitis is a medical emergency and can cause death in as little as twenty-four hours in an otherwise healthy person.

-Although meningococcal meningitis is most common in infants less than one year of age and people 16 - 23 years of age, it's important to know that meningococcal meningitis knows no boundaries and can affect anyone at any age.
+Although meningococcal meningitis is most common in infants under one year of age and people 16 - 23, it's essential to know that meningococcal meningitis knows no boundaries and can affect anyone at any age.

 How is Meningococcal Meningitis Spread?

-Meningococcal bacteria are spread from person to person through direct contact with large droplet respiratory secretions (saliva or spit) from patients or asymptomatic carriers during close or lengthy contact (for example, sharing drinking glasses or kissing).
+Meningococcal bacteria are spread from person to person through direct contact with large droplet respiratory secretions (saliva or spit) from someone who is infected or an asymptomatic carrier during close or lengthy contact.

-People who are close contacts, such as living in the same household, roommates, or anyone with direct contact with a patient's oral secretions (such as a boyfriend or girlfriend), would be considered at increased risk of getting the infection.
-Close contact includes activities such as kissing, sneezing, or coughing on someone, sharing water bottles, lipsticks, e-cigarettes, mouthpieces on musical instruments, sharing eating/drinking utensils, or sharing cigarettes with someone who is sick.
+Close contacts, such as those living in the same household, roommates, or anyone with direct contact with another person’s oral secretions (such as a boyfriend or girlfriend), would be considered at increased risk of becoming infected.
+Close contact includes kissing, sneezing, coughing, sharing water bottles, lip balm, e-cigarettes, mouthpieces on musical instruments, sharing eating or drinking utensils, or sharing cigarettes with someone infected or an asymptomatic carrier.

-Fortunately, the bacteria are much harder to spread than the virus that causes the flu (influenza) and cannot live outside of the body for very long.
-The bacteria are not spread by casual contact, such as simply breathing the same air in the same room as someone who is sick, or where someone carrying the bacteria has been, or by handling items that they have touched.
+Fortunately, the bacteria are much harder to spread than other infections, such as the flu (influenza) and cannot live outside of the body for very long.
+The bacteria are not spread by casual contact, such as simply breathing the same air in the same room as someone infected, being where someone carrying the bacteria has been, or by handling items they have touched.

-The bacteria live in the nose and throat of about 10% of the population.
+Approximately 10% of the population are carriers, meaning they have the meningococcal bacteria in their noses and throats.
 Although some people who have the bacteria may show no signs or symptoms of the disease (disease carriers), they can still transmit it to others.
-Carriage rates—those who have the bacteria and can transmit the disease to others—are highest among adolescent populations, with a peak prevalence of 23·7% in 19-year-olds.
-You can get meningococcal meningitis from a person who acts and looks healthy.
+Carrier rates are highest among adolescent populations, with a peak prevalence of 23·7% in 19-year-olds.

 What are the symptoms?

-The symptoms of meningococcal meningitis often resemble the flu or other less serious illnesses, making diagnosis difficult.
+The symptoms of meningococcal meningitis often resemble the flu or a less severe illness, making diagnosis difficult.
 Symptoms can appear quickly or over several days—typically within 2-7 days after exposure to the bacteria.

 Sudden high fever